linode/docs/docs/security/authentication/two-factor-authentication/how-to-use-one-time-passwords-for-two-factor-authentication-with-ssh-on-ubuntu/index.md

 ## Install Google Authenticator

-In this section, we'll install the Google Authenticator package, which is included in the default repository of Ubuntu 18.04.
+In this section, we'll install the Google Authenticator package, which is included in the default repository of Ubuntu 18.04 LTS.
 This software will generate keys on your Linode, which will then be paired with an app on a client device (often a smartphone) to generate single-use passwords that expire after a set period of time.

 1. Install Google Authenticator: